collapsed-stacks/startups/questions/12663/can-my-application-name-contain-other-product-names-eg-audition-toolkit.md

 - tagged: `trademark`, `applications`
 - score: -1

-<p>I have developed an application and its in closed beta testing for android.
+I have developed an application and its in closed beta testing for android.
 I have named my application Audition ToolKit.
 It performs some of the actions of Adobe Audition.
 Is there a copyright infringement or offence in using a similar name.
-For now, I have given a bold disclaimer saying, the application is not affiliated or related to Adobe Audition.</p>
+For now, I have given a bold disclaimer saying, the application is not affiliated or related to Adobe Audition.

 ## Answer 12665